Adversarial generalization of unfolding (model-based) networks: Experiments

 \section{Experiments}

 We train and test ADMM-DAD on two real-world image datasets: CIFAR10 (50000 training and 10000 test $32\times32$ coloured image examples) and SVHN (73257 training and 26032 test $32\times32$ colored image examples).
 For both datasets, we transform the images into grayscale ones and vectorize them.
 We fix $m/n=25\%$, and alternate the overcompleteness $N$, and the number of layers $L$.
 We consider a standard CS setup, with an appropriately normalized random Gaussian $A\in\mathbb{R}^{m\times n}$, and noisy observations of the form $y=Ax+e$, with $e$ being zero-mean Gaussian noise, with standard deviation $\mathrm{std}=10^{-2}$.
 To generate the adversarial attack $\delta$, we employ FGSM from \citep{cleverhans}, under an $l_2$-norm constraint, and attack ADMM-DAD with $\delta$ during training and test times, with varying attack levels $\varepsilon$.
+To highlight the adversarial robustness of ADMM-DAD against more powerful attacks, we also employ \citep{cleverhans} to generate an $\ell_2$-based PGD attack with 10 iterations.
 We initialize the learnable overcomplete sparsifier $W\in\RNn$ using a Xavier normal distribution \citep{glorot}.
 We implement all models in PyTorch \cite{pytorch} and train them using the Adam algorithm \cite{adam}, with batch size $128$.
 As evaluation metrics, we use the \textit{clean and adversarial test MSEs}

 respectively, with $\mathbf{D}=\{(y'_i,x'_i)\}_{i=1}^d$ being a set of $d$ test data, not used during training, and the \textit{adversarial empirical generalization error} (adversarial EGE)

 with $\widetilde{\mathcal{L}}_{\text{train}}(h)$ being the adversarial train MSE defined in Sec.~\ref{background}.
 We also compare ADMM-DAD to a state-of-the-art baseline DUN called ISTA-net \citep{istagen}, parameterized by an orthogonal sparsifier.
 We aim to use the structural difference between the two DUNs to showcase how the adversarial robustness and generalization of DUNs are affected, when employing an overcomplete sparsifier instead of an orthogonal one.
 For more experimental settings and details, we refer the reader to Appendix~\ref{expdetails}.